|Last Quarterly Update:||2/13/2017|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Demand depends on both consumer and business use of paper products.
 The profitability of individual companies depends largely on production efficiency.
 Mills owned by large paper companies have advantages by being vertically integrated; the parent corporation may own timber farms, sawmills, pulp and paper mills, conversion plants, and other end-product manufacturing facilities.
 Small mills can compete successfully in regional markets, in close proximity to timber sources or customers.
-The industry is highly concentrated: the top 50 companies account for 90 percent of revenue.
+The US industry is highly concentrated: the top 50 companies account for 90% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options